django/channels/docs/generics.rst

         consumers.ChatServer.as_route(path=r"^/chat/"),
     ]

-Use ``attrs`` dict keyword for dynamic class attributes.
+Use the ``attrs`` dict keyword for dynamic class attributes.
 For example you have the generic consumer::

     class MyGenericConsumer(WebsocketConsumer):